aleboz/aleboz.github.io/_pages/about.md

 # Employment

-I joined the Faculty of Industrial Design and Engineering as Professor and Chair of Human-Centered Artificial Intelligence in _July 2019_.
+I joined the Faculty of Industrial Design and Engineering as Professor of Human-Centered Artificial Intelligence in _July 2019_.
 I joined Delft University of Technology in _February 2013_ as Assistant Professor in the Faculty of Electrical Engineering, Mathematics, and Computer Science, where I obtained my tenure in _2017_, and where I have been promoted Associate Professor in _2018_.

+Since _2020_ I serve as Head of the [Department of Sustainable Design Engineering](https://www.tudelft.nl/en/ide/about-ide/departments/design-engineering/), also serving as member of the Management Team of the faculty of Industrial Design Engineering.

 I was awarded my PhD by [Politecnico di Milano](http://www.polimi.it) in _April 2009_, with a thesis focused on model driven approaches for the design, development and automatic code generation of Search Based Applications.
 During my doctoral studies, I have been a visiting researcher at the [L3S Research Centre](http://www.l3s.de) (Hannover, Germany, 2007), and at FAST Search & Transfer – now Microsoft Development Centre Norway (Oslo, Norway, 2008).

-Since _2015_ I serve in the EEMCS Computer Science and Embedded Systems Board of Examiners, and in the EEMCS Faculty Board of Examiners.
+Between _2015_ and _2020_ I served in the EEMCS Computer Science and Embedded Systems Board of Examiners, and in the EEMCS Faculty Board of Examiners.

 Between _2016_ and _2017_ I held a Research Fellow position at the [Amsterdam Institute for Advanced Metropolitan Solutions](https://www.ams-institute.org) (AMS).

-Since _2017_ I lead the [Urban Data Science](https://www.ams-institute.org/urban-data/) team, and I serve as member of the AMS Institute  management team.
+Between _2017_ and _2019_ I led the [Urban Data Science](https://www.ams-institute.org/urban-data/) team, serving as member of the AMS Institute  management team.

 In _2018_ I have been appointed [Principal Investigator](https://www.ams-institute.org/about-ams/team/principal-investigators/) of Urban Data and Intelligence.